-In most cases the data you provide will be a necessary requirement of using the relevant system (for example, you will need a password to access Trinity IT systems).
-If you do not provide such data you will not be able to use the system, and depending on circumstances this may become a disciplinary matter that could lead to the termination of your contract with us whether you are an employee, or a student.
+In most cases the data you provide will be a necessary requirement of entering or living on Trinity College premises.
+If you do not provide such data you may not be able to enter Trinity premises, and depending on circumstances this may become a disciplinary matter that could lead to the termination of your contract with us whether you are an employee, or a student.